doums/dmap.nvim/README.md

 marks positions the height of the editor view actually corresponds to the full length of the buffer.
-That is, this design provides an overview of all diagnostics, regardless their location in the buffer.
+That is, this design provides an overview of all diagnostics, regardless of their location in the buffer.
 A simple click on a mark "teleport" you to the corresponding diagnostic, making this feature rather simple but very convenient (at least for me, who said it's a shame to use the mouse anyway?).